Travel Photography: A Guide to Getting Started as a Travel Photographer

 2. Learn Photography

 So this step may seem obvious but you’ll be surprise how many fail to take it seriously.
-If you are really keen to be a full-time travel photographer you need to know your camera inside out.
+If you are really keen work in the travel photography industry and become a full-time travel photographer you need to know your camera inside out.

 Having 500 people ‘like’ your photo on Instagram doesn’t cut it in the world of media and publishing if that photo doesn’t print sharp above 1000 pixels wide.